shitfuckery/usb_stick/README.md

 ##### Install Updates

-Like any newly set-up computer there will be a lot of updates to install.
+Like any newly set-up computer there will be updates to install.
 Updates can be installed by clicking on the shield icon in the lower right of the screen.
 Please take care of this as soon as possible.
 You can expect there to be quite a lot of updates initially.

 <img width="100%" alt="Screenshot showing how to launch Update Manager" src="https://github.com/user-attachments/assets/817fc3ee-2855-4cc1-ae01-4516d73c69fc" />